mesosphere/dcos-docs-site/pages/1.13/deploying-jobs/quickstart/index.md

 # <a name="jobs-api"></a>Jobs API

-You can also create and administer jobs via the API.
+You can also create and administer jobs using the DC/OS API.
 [View the full API here](http://dcos.github.io/metronome/docs/generated/api.html).

 <p class="message--important"><strong>IMPORTANT: </strong>The DC/OS CLI and web interface support a combined JSON format (accessed via the <code>/v0</code> endpoint) that allows you to specify a schedule in the job descriptor.
 To schedule a job via the API, use two calls: one to add an unscheduled job, and another to associate a <code><schedule-file>.json</code> with the job.</p>